Skip to content

 WithCodeExecutor vs fenced-code auto-execution

 llmagent.WithCodeExecutor(...) and the response-side fenced-code auto-execution processor are two independent switches.
-It is worth internalising this distinction up front, because a lot of confusion comes from treating them as a single knob.
+Understanding this distinction early avoids a common point of confusion: treating them as a single switch.

 • WithCodeExecutor(...) supplies a runtime that execution-backed tools — most notably workspace_exec — use to run commands.
 It does not, by itself, cause anything to be executed from the assistant's reply.